 This section is designed to help you answer for yourself whether or not you need to take vitamin and mineral supplements.
 It sifts through the pros and cons of vitamin and mineral supplements and the facts and fallacies associated with nutrient supplements.

-In an ideal world where we would be able to eat whole foods that were able to deliver all of our vitamin and mineral nutrient needs we wouldn't need to take supplements.
-However we don't live in that ideal world.
+You will often find that you don't eat the right food, will skip meals when you are busy and sometimes drink coffee to help keep you going.
+This means that you are not getting the complete vitamin and mineral nutrients you need and will need to help yourself out with supplements.
+In an ideal world where we would be able to eat whole foods that were able to deliver all of our vitamin and mineral nutrient needs, we wouldn't need to take supplements.
+Unfortunately, we don't live in that ideal world.

-5. Some people smoke cigarettes and drink too much alcohol.
-We don't get enough rest or sleep and drink too much tea and coffee.
+Not enough rest or sleep and drinking too much tea and coffee.
 These also increase our vitamin and mineral needs.

-11. Everyone has a different genetic make up.
-This means that some people need more of a particular nutrient than others.
+A different genetic make up.
+Some people need more of a particular nutrient than others.
 We are still only beginning to understand what this means in terms of our diet, but it does seem clear that some people actually need very large quantities of particular nutrients in order to stay healthy.
 They would find it very difficult to eat sufficient foods containing those nutrients and will need supplements to get what they need.

 The list of factors is quite extensive and then to that list can be added anybody who is: